IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 ```

 Do not rely on a historic Snakemake version or profile name from a copied guide.
-Check the rollout page for the supported version and profile before updating a
+Check the current RCC software guidance or ask support for the supported
-production workflow.
+version and profile before updating a production workflow.

 ## Apptainer execution model